HIV myths busted

 Myth #1 – This is the end of my life

 HIV is NOT a death sentence.
-Treatment has come a long way since combination therapy first became available in the 1990s.
+HIV treatment has come a long way since combination therapy first became available in the 1990s.
 The number of pills required daily has significantly reduced and treatment has become more effective and easier to take.
 Before these improvements some people used to experience high levels of toxicity and severe side effects from treatments, but this is now extremely rare.
 Due to these advances in treatment, most people diagnosed with HIV today can expect to live active and long lives into old age – much the same as their HIV negative counterparts.

 Myth #2 – My sex life is over

 The good news is that your sex life is definitely not over!
 For some guys, after receiving a positive diagnosis, it is very normal for sex to be the furthest thing from their mind.
 For others, receiving a positive diagnosis has no impact on their sex lives at all.
 Both responses are perfectly normal.

 The benefits of modern treatment and our understanding of undetectable viral load means that it’s possible to still have a sex life while living with HIV and have no risk of transmitting HIV to your partners.
 Sounds unbelievable – but it’s true!